fultonKA/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Kara Fulton is a neuroscientist and postdoctoral fellow at the Max Planck-affiliated Research Center [caesar](caesar.de) in Bonn, Germany.
+Kara Fulton is a neuroscientist and postdoctoral fellow at Harvard Medical School in the laboratory of Dr. Bob Datta.
 She holds a Ph.D. in neuroscience from Brown University and a bachelors degree in mathematics from the University of Michigan, Ann Arbor.
-Her research interests include sensory neuroscience, correlative microscopy, and mathematical modeling of neural circuit computations.
+Her research interests include neuroethology, sensory neuroscience, and correlative microscopy.

-As a postdoctoral fellow in the laboratory of [Dr. Kevin Briggman](https://www.caesar.de/en/research/groups/computational-neuroethology/research-focus.html), she investigates the functional and structural wiring specificity of interneurons in the mouse olfactory bulb.
-During her graduate studies, Dr. Fulton generated the first dense reconstruction of a mammalian olfactory circuit using correlative light and electron microscopy.
-She aims to combine cellular-resolution protein expression of neuronal cell types with synaptic connectivity and physiology in order to generate network-level computational models of brain circuits.
+Her PhD research, conducted in the lab of Dr. Kevin Briggman at the Max Planck Institute for Neurobiology of Behavior - CAESAR in Germany, included developing methods for correlative electron microscopy and high-throughput serial section collection.
+She used these techniques to generate a dense connectomic reconstruction of the interneurons in the mouse olfactory bulb to investigate the functional and structural wiring specificity of cells underlying olfactory computations.
+Her dissertation demonstrates how structure underlies function within an olfactory circuit using a combination of cellular-resolution protein expression of neuronal cell types with synaptic connectivity, physiology and computational modeling.

 She is devoted to mentorship and is committed to training students from under-represented backgrounds in STEM.
-She is active with Skype a Scientist and serves as an advisor to undergraduates and high school students interested in a career in Neuroscience through the Simply Neuroscience Advising Program.
+She is active with Skype a Scientist and serves as an advisor to undergraduates and high school students interested in a career in neuroscience through the Simply Neuroscience Advising Program.

-Dr. Fulton is an incoming postdoctoral fellow in the laboratory of [Dr. Bob Datta](datta.hms.harvard.edu) at Harvard Medical School in 2021.